Conformalised data synthesis: Related work in data synthesis

 \section{Related work in data synthesis}

-The core concept of data synthesis is to generate previously unseen data points from an existing dataset automatically.
-The most popular use cases are to fully replace a dataset with synthetic samples (e.g., to address privacy concerns)~\cite{Li2020,Yoon2020,Thambawita2021}, and to improve model inference with synthetic samples~\cite{Muramatsu2020,Salazar2021,Koshino2021}.
-The latter is achieved by extending the training set with new samples in keeping with the original data to support model learning.
+A model's performance is strongly dependent on its underlying data.
+Consequently, state-of-the-art Deep Learning models are frequently trained on vast datasets to optimise prediction performances.
+Although a large sample count is not necessarily required for high performance, it increases the likelihood of a representative collection of samples~\cite{Althnian2021}.
+Unfortunately, real-world applications frequently suffer under small and unrepresentative datasets due to the shortage of high-quality annotated samples~\cite{Alauthman2023}.
+However, artificially extended datasets have been shown to improve results.
+Data synthesis is the most sophisticated approach to extend datasets with entirely new data.
+The core concept is to generate previously unseen data points from the existing data automatically.
+The most popular use cases are to improve model inference with synthetic samples~\cite{Muramatsu2020,Salazar2021,Koshino2021} and to replace a dataset with synthetic samples~\cite{Li2020,Yoon2020,Thambawita2021}.
+The former is achieved by extending the training set with new samples in keeping with the original data to support model learning.

 In more detail, a successfully trained classification model $h_{\theta}$ will have learned a close distribution estimation of the classes $\mathbf{Y}$ in the feature space $\mathbf{X}$, P$(Y|X)$~\cite{Bashir2020}.
 In other words, it will map latent variable relationships, and therefore certain feature space regions, to a particular class $y \in \mathbf{Y}$: